johannesjh/favagtk/README.md

 make run
 ```

-### Upgrading Python Dependencies
+### Python Dependencies

+Fava GTK depends on other python packages, as defined in the `requirements/*.in` files.
+Fava GTK aims for compatibility with the version ranges defined in these files.

+Version-locked aka "frozen" requirement definitions are automatically generated using [pip-compile-multi](https://pypi.org/project/pip-compile-multi/).
+The resulting files are named `requirements/*.txt`.
+These files specify a specific package version for all direct and indirect dependencies.
+This allows to create reproduceable development environments and package builds.

+Upgrading python dependency versions works as follows:

 * Minor Upgrades within the constraints of `requirements/*.in`: Simply run `pip-compile-multi`.
 This will lock packages to their newest version, within the given constraints.
+Don't forget to test if the application still works correctly.
-* Major Upgrades: Manually check if some of the packages in `requirements/*.in` exist in a newer version.
+* Major Upgrades: Check if some of the packages in `requirements/*.in` exist in a newer version.
+Manually edit the `requirements/*.in` files, then proceed as with minor updates.
+I.e., run `pip-compile-multi` to update the frozen package versions and don't forget to test if the application still works correctly.

 ### Code quality